Generalized Bell inequalities and frustrated spin systems: Examples

-and the lowest eigenvalue $j_{\text{ min}}$ is obtained for $k=N-1$.
-By (\ref{C1}) this yields the bound $H\ge \frac{N}{2}j_{\text{ min}}= -N\cos\frac{\pi}{N}$, which confirms that (\ref{E16c}) is the minimal energy of the frustrated $2n$-ring.\\ The GBI (\ref{E13}) has been found by P.~M.~Pearle \cite{P:1970} and its violation (\ref{E16d}) by quantum correlations has been discussed by S.~L.~Braunstein and C.~M.~Caves \cite{BC:1990} without proving the maximal violation for the configuration (\ref{E14}).
+The GBI corresponding to frustrated $2n$-rings has been found by P.~M.~Pearle \cite{P:1970}, eq.~(27), and its violation by quantum correlations has been discussed by S.~L.~Braunstein and C.~M.~Caves \cite{BC:1990}, but without proving the maximal violation for the configuration described above.